kumarpit/api-actions/README.md

 </details>

 ## About
-This package aims to provide a simple interface to dispatch async actions based on API responses using axios.
-This solution is based on `redux-api-middleware` and the real world problem section from the redux documentation.
+This package aims to provide a simple interface to dispatch async actions based on API responses.
+It is based on `redux-api-middleware` and the real world problem section from the redux documentation.

 ## Introduction
 The `reax` middleware takes an `axios` instance upon initalization and intercepts a `RSAA` (Redux Standard API-Calling Action).
 These are actions identified by the presence of an `[RSAA]` key, where `RSAA` is a `String` constant defined by the `reax` middleware.
 To create a `RSAA` action compatible with the `reax` middleware, you must use the `createAction` method, which takes an object describing your API request as a parameter.
 Here is an example: